 Sandia National Laboratories Project Controller (Experienced) in Livermore, California

-We are seeking Project Controllers who can implement and improve project management services for their assigned programs.
-A Project Controller is critical to the overall success of a program/project and is frequently relied upon to provide detailed analysis and recommendations to leadership.
-The Project Controller will be responsible for a variety of project controller activities including assuming primary responsibility for developing analysis and reporting associated with various project controls job duties, such as project baseline, work package agreements, scheduling, cost control, cost estimation, earned value management (EVM), projections, variance analysis, project/program/portfolio integration or technical project reviews.
+In this role, you will be responsible for developing analysis and reporting associated with various project controls job duties, such as project baseline, work package agreements, scheduling, cost control, cost estimation, earned value management (EVM), projections, variance analysis, project/program/portfolio integration, and/or technical project reviews.

-On any given day, in collaboration with other Business Operations organizations, you may be called upon to:
+On any given day, you may be called upon to:

 - Plan, monitor, control, and report on project cost/schedule/scope